shinellm/the-shoppies-awards/README.md

 * Created a nominees page to display all of the movies that have been nominated so far and how many nominations each has received
 * Highlighted the nominated movies which rank in the top 3 for most nominations
 * Integrated the ability to quickly create/share posts about the site on social media
+* Created scroll button to quickly navigate to the top of the page
-* Added various animations and styling (the website is not currently mobile ready, but is desktop ready)
+* Added various usability enhancements, animations, and styling (the website is not currently mobile ready, but is desktop ready)

 ## Web Demo